Towards a theory of dissipative Dark Matter I: the Born limit: Energy loss rate

 \subsubsection{Quadrupole emission}

 Higher powers in $T$ of the energy loss rates, $T^{3/2}$ for long-range mediation in~\eqref{NRJlossrate} and $T^{7/2}$ for short-range mediation in~\eqref{NRJ2}, arise from quadrupole emission.
 Their suppression relative to dipole emission scales with the typical kinetic energy in the system, \(T \sim \mu \langle v_i^2 \rangle\).
-At this order, the energy loss rates become model-dependent for both mediations, reflecting the structure of the corresponding energy differential cross-sections~\eqref{crosssectionquadrupole} and~\eqref{shortrangequad}.
+At this order, the energy loss rates become model-dependent for both mediations, reflecting the structure of the corresponding energy-differential cross sections~\eqref{crosssectionquadrupole} and~\eqref{shortrangequad}.
 This model dependence can be qualitatively evaluated by comparing the energy loss rates across different dSIDM scenarios.

 \paragraph{Massless emission} Starting with long-range mediated processes, $\chi_1 \chi_2 \to \chi_1 \chi_2 V$, $\chi_1 \chi_2 \to \chi_1 \chi_2 \phi$, $\tilde{\chi}_1 \tilde{\chi}_2 \to \tilde{\chi}_1 \tilde{\chi}_2 \phi$, and $S_1 S_2 \to S_1 S_2 V$ all give rise to quadrupole radiation.
 In the first three cases, the dominant contribution arises from external leg emission, while in the last process, there is an additional vertex emission contribution.
 For the processes $S_1 S_2\to S_1S_2\phi$ and $\tilde S_1 \tilde S_2\to \tilde S_1\tilde S_2\phi$, two limits must be considered.
-In the limit $(A_{j}/m_{j})^2\gg \lambda_{j}$ the latter processes are dominated by external leg emission, yielding quadrupole emission as well.
+In the limit $(A_{j}/m_{j})^2\gg \lambda_{j}$, the latter processes are dominated by external leg emission, yielding quadrupole emission as well.
 Consequently, by assuming a common reduced mass across all the DM candidates and massless emission, the ratios of the energy loss rates between the different dSIDM scenarios reduce to

 Here, the subscript $\mathcal{Q}$ indicates the quadrupole nature of the emission.
-The index $l,k$ label the scenarios, with the shorthand notation listing the emitted particle first, followed by the DM candidates; for the latter, one may, individually for $l$ and/or $k$, chose either the unbracketed or bracketed DM candidate for the equation to hold.
+The indices $l,k$ label the scenarios, with the shorthand notation listing the emitted particle first, followed by the DM candidates; for the latter, one may, individually for $l$ and/or $k$, choose either the unbracketed or bracketed DM candidate for the equation to hold.
 When the processes $S_1 S_2 \to S_1 S_2 \phi$ and $\tilde{S}_1 \tilde{S}_2 \to \tilde{S}_1 \tilde{S}_2 \phi$ are dominated by vertex emission, i.e., in the regime $(A_{j}/m_{j})^2\ll \lambda_{j}$, the energy loss rate ratio becomes